-S.M.A.R.T stands for Specific, Measurable, Achievable, Results-Orientation and Time-bound, offering the perfect framework to reaching your goals.
+S.M.A.R.T stands for Specific, Measurable, Achievable, Results-Orientation and Time-bound, offering the perfect framework for reaching your goals.

 You can do it!

 You can use SMART lists for any goal, be it personal or professional.
-I was overweight and unfit after years of working too hard and neglecting my health .
-But when I finally decided to stop moaning and actually do something about it, I made my goal specific – to lose 20 pounds in 3 months.
+I was overweight and unfit after years of working too hard and neglecting my health.
+But when I finally decided to stop moaning and actually do something about it, I made my goal specific – to lose 10 kg in 3 months.
 This was specific, measurable results-oriented and achievable and making it time-bound helped me to focus on achieving milestones at regular intervals.
 It was amazing to see those pounds disappearing and my SMART list kept me motivated.

 The Power of a List